dahlke/eklhad/web/data/blogs/2013-11-14-workshop-wireframing-tools-and-techniques-w-carolyn-chandler.md

 ### Arranging the Information

 Create content groupings of similar information types that are likely to be used together.
-THis will help users when they are searching for information.
+This will help users when they are searching for information.

 **Consider chunks**.
 The parts that need to be on every page (content, primary nav, utility nav, site logo, image, news, left nav, footer, etc).
 Add callouts and and annotations to these chunks about what you think might work for that chunk.